College Admissions: What Your PSAT Scores Really Mean

 Colleges DO NOT see your PSAT scores.
 PSAT scores are intended as practice for the SAT and allow you to determine areas where you may need help.
 The only situation in which they may affect your admission is if you are a National Merit Semi-Finalist or Winner.
 Only juniors are considered for this award, and the cutoff varies, but you usually have to have a total score of 210 or better.
 If you are a finalist, it is viewed as a very prestigious honor by colleges and there may be scholarship money to follow.

 Most students should begin SAT prep in the fall or winter of their junior year, and spend 10-12 weeks studying before they take the test.
 However, some students with lower scores or those aiming for highly competitive colleges, may want to begin prep as early as sophomore year.
 The type of study program you select depends on your budget and needs.
 Some high school based programs are free, but many are relatively weak.
 It depends on the curriculum and instructor.
 The major test prep companies like Kaplan and Princeton Review do a very good job of screening teachers and training them, but the group courses will not usually help you with content review (geometry, algebra, grammar).
 They typically focus on test taking strategy.
-A well-trained and qualified private SAT tutor will teach strategy and address individual needs to learn the relevant math, vocabulary and writing skills—but the cost is a bit higher.
-For families who cannot afford courses or tutors, there are terrific SAT prep books on the market, and some highly motivated students can achieve top scores with disciplined self-study.
+A well-trained and qualified private SAT tutor will teach strategy and address individual needs to learn the relevant math, vocabulary and writing skills—but the cost is usually a bit higher.
+For families who cannot afford live courses or tutors, there are lower cost online course options and terrific SAT prep books on the market.
+Some highly motivated students can achieve top scores with disciplined self-study.

 If you have tried the SAT and ACT, done test prep, and still can’t achieve competitive scores—then it is time to consider “Test Optional” colleges.
 Today, there are more than 800 in the U.S., and they include prestigious liberal arts colleges like Middlebury, Bowdoin and Bates.
 Catholic colleges are also jumping on the bandwagon, including Providence College, St. Michael’s and De Paul.
 What you won’t find on the list are the primary campuses of state universities or the Ivy League.